177th Fighter Wing conducting training exercises this week

 Activities will be limited to the military base.

-People living near the Atlantic City International Airport are likely to hear the training exercises, where the base is located, the Fighter Wing said.
+People living near Atlantic City International Airport, where the base is located, are likely to hear the training exercises, the Fighter Wing said.

 Contact Eric Conklin: